abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

 }
 ```

 Mutual SSL authentication is performed at `dialog_url`: `https://secure.your_domain.com/protectedbyssl`.
-The user is then proxy-passed from `https://secure.your_domain.com/protectedbyssl` to `$my_node/API/auth/logmein?provider=sslclient` if the SSL client certificate is verified.
+If the SSL client certificate is successfully verified, the user is proxy-passed from `https://secure.your_domain.com/protectedbyssl` to `$my_node/API/auth/logmein?provider=sslclient`.

 ```
 location /protectedbyssl {